madina0801/joblique/CONTRIBUTING.md

 To maintain consistency and uphold project quality, please adhere to the following guidelines:

-1. Do not install install extra packages or third-party libraries.
+1. Do not install extra packages or third-party libraries.
-2. Request to be assigned before working on open issues.
+2. Request to be assigned before working on an open issue.
-3. Provide clear explanations when opening new issues.
+3. Provide clear explanations when opening a new issue.
 4. Keep your branch up to date with the main branch.
 5. Be nice and supportive.